KunyiE1/CoexistingModsIQ-master/README.md

 The results will be stored in the results.txt as a ouput file.

 ## Simulator
-The python code for simulator could be found in the folder **"HomMTM PSM simulator"**
+The python3.9 code for simulator could be found in the folder **"HomMTM PSM simulator"**

 packages required:
--numpy
--params
--random
--re
--pickle
--math
+- numpy
+- random
+- re
+- pickle
+- math

 just run the python script **RunSimulator.py**, simulated HomMTM PSMs will be generated.